 ICANN should ensure that there is a clear, unambiguous and enforceable chain of contractual agreements with registries, registrars, and registrants to require the provision and maintenance of accurate WHOIS data.
 As part of these agreements, ICANN should ensure that clear, enforceable and graduated sanctions apply to registries, registrars and registrants that do not comply with its WHOIS policies.
 These sanctions should include de-registration and/or de-accreditation as appropriate in cases of serious or serial non-compliance.

 The ICANN Board should ensure that the Compliance Team develop, in consultation with relevant contracted parties, metrics to track the impact of the annual WHOIS Data Reminder Policy (WDRP) notices to registrants.
 Such metrics should be used to develop and publish performance targets, to improve data accuracy over time.
-If this is unfeasible with the current system, the Board should ensure that an alternative, effective policy is developed and implemented in consultation with registrars that achieves the objective of improving data quality, in a measurable way.
+If this is unfeasible with the current system, the Board should ensure that an alternative, effective policy is developed (in accordance with ICANN’s existing processes) and implemented in consultation with registrars that achieves the objective of improving data quality, in a measurable way.

 Recommendations 10: Data Access -- Privacy and Proxy Services